List of tallest buildings in Parramatta

-The suburb of Parramatta; a major commercial centre in the metropolitan area of Sydney, New South Wales, Australia, is home to numerous skyscrapers and high-rise buildings.
-Of those completed or topped out, there are 14 buildings which reach a height of at least 100 metres (328 ft), of which 8 reach a height of at least 150 metres (492 ft).
-In accordance with CTBUH guidelines, heights are measured to the structural height, which includes architectural elements, such as spires, but not communications antennas.
-Structures are not included.
+The suburb of Parramatta, a major commercial centre in the metropolitan area of Sydney, New South Wales, Australia, is home to numerous skyscrapers and high-rise buildings.
+Of those completed or topped out, there are 14 buildings which reach a height of at least 100 metres (328 ft) and 9 which reach a height of at least 150 metres (492 ft).
+In accordance with the ranking system used by the Council on Vertical Urbanism, heights are measured to the structural height, which includes architectural elements, such as spires, but not communications antennas.
+Nonbuilding structures are not included.

 Tallest completed and topped out buildings

-This is a list of the tallest buildings in Parramatta which are completed or topped out:
+This is a list of the tallest buildings in Parramatta which are completed or topped out.